-Tajikistan is currently a beneficiary of the EU's Standard GSP but showed interest in joining the GSP+ regime in the near future.
-With a per capita income of $897 (2021), the World Bank considers the country a lower-middle income economy.
-In 2021, total EU imports from Tajikistan amounted to €162 million.
-Tajikistan makes considerable use of the preferences granted under the GSP.
-About 98% of eligible are imported using reduced tariffs.
+Tajikistan is currently a beneficiary of the EU's Standard GSP but has showed interest in joining the GSP+ arrangement in the near future.
+With a per capita income of $1,161 (2023), the World Bank classifies the country as a lower-middle income economy.
+In 2023, total EU imports from Tajikistan amounted to a record €174 million.
+Imports eligible for GSP preferences stood at €22 million in 2023, of which €13 million actually made use of the preferences.

 The Standard GSP targets developing countries that are classified by the World Bank as lower or lower-middle income countries and which do not have equal preferential access to the EU market through any other arrangement.
 Standard GSP beneficiary countries can benefit from duty suspension for non-sensitive products as well as duty reductions for sensitive products across approximately 66% of all EU tariff lines.